 When both brackets are secure, place the curtain rod on them and adjust its length so the ends are flush with the outsides of the brackets.
 Use a measuring tape to find the centre, then hook the third bracket on the rod, place it against the wall and secure with screws.
 Too easy!

-If you have any questions about how to install curtains on plasterboard or how to install curtains in general, visit our website to find out more.
+We hope that after reading this guide, you'll be able to have your heavy curtains hanging securely fastened.
+Of course, if you still have any questions about how to install curtains on plasterboard or how to install curtains in general, visit our website to find out more.
 Alternatively, our friendly staff are always here to help, simply go to our contact page to get in touch.